8 Mistakes to Avoid When Naming Your Business

 And it's not that coined or invented names can't work; they often do.
 Take, for example, Xerox or Kodak.
 But keep it mind that names like these have no intrinsic or linguistic meaning, so they rely heavily on advertising to convey their meaning, and that gets expensive.
 Many of the companies that successfully use this approach were either first in their category or have large marketing budgets.
 Verizon, for instance, spent millions on its rebranding effort.
 So did Accenture.
 So check your pocketbook before you venture into these types of names.

 Mistake #8: Choosing the wrong name and then refusing to change it

-Mike Harper of Huntington Beach, California, bought a 30-year old janitorial and building maintenance company named Regency.
-We both agreed it sounded more like a downtown movie theatre than a progressive facilities management firm.
+Mike Harper of Huntington Beach, Calif., bought a 30-year old janitorial and building maintenance company named Regency.
+We both agreed it sounded more like a downtown movie theater than a progressive facilities management firm.
 After a thorough naming search, we developed the name Spruce Facilities Management.
-Spruce not only conveyed the environmentally friendly image of a spruce tree, something important to the client, it also meant "to clean up."
+"Spruce" not only conveyed the environmentally friendly image of a spruce tree, something important to the client, it also meant "to clean up."
 The new tagline fell right in place: Spruce..."The Everclean Company."

 In the fever to start your new business or expand a current one, take time to think through some of these issues.
 By tapping into your creativity and avoiding these potential pitfalls, you'll be able to create a name that works for both the short and long term.
 Like the original cornerstone of a building, it will support upward expansion as your company reaches new heights.